ivancuric/js-perf/README.md

 ## Bundle sizes are everything

 Today it's all about bundles.
-Gone are the times of bower and dozens of `<script>` behind the closing `</body>` tag.
+Gone are the times of bower and dozens of `<script>` tags behind the closing `</body>` tag.

+Now it's all about `npm install`-ing whatever shiny new
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzOTA4NjA5NSwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbMTI2NjA1NTkxOSwzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->